 Ahmedinejad has less support than Mousavi.
 The U.S. and International Media know this.
 Ahmedinejad could not have gotten 62.6% of the votes since Mousavi is so well-supported.
 Mousavi is pro-reform, and the young population of Iran loves him because they yearn for a reformist who will bring Western Values to the country!
 The vote has been stolen, and Mousavi has been asking his supporters to stay calm while the issue is resolved.
-However, his supporters, those Valiant Iranians seeking the Western JuJu will not be calmed, they are on the streets asking for their rights!
+However, his supporters, those Valiant Iranians seeking the Western JuJu, will not be calmed.
+They are on the streets asking for their rights!
 Ahmedinejad and the ruling council are meeting them with an Iron Fist.
 Killing them in a brute display of force!
 Proving once and for all that the rule of the madman in Iran is monstrous!

 Oh, gosh indeed.

 Well-intentioned people fall for this story just as they fall for Obama and his recent speech to the Muslim World.
-Just as they fall for an invasion of Afghanistan that promises to liberate the women of Afghanistan from the dreaded tyranny of the Hijab – as only cluster bombs and an invasion force of rapists know how.
+Just as they fall for an invasion of Afghanistan that promises to liberate the women of Afghanistan from the dreaded tyranny of the Hijab – as only cluster bombs and an invasion force of rapists know how to.

 The truth is this:

 Ahmedinejad has always had more support than Mousavi – even a recent American pre-election poll proves that much.
 Not only that, but it proves that even in Mousavi’s supposed main demographic – the Azeri’s polled 2 to 1 in favor of Ahmedinejad previous to the election.
-In fact, the polling overwhelmingly demonstrated that Ahmedinejad would get not only 62.6% of the vote but 66% of the vote and that his strongest voting bloc was among 18-24 year olds.
+In fact, the polling overwhelmingly demonstrated that Ahmedinejad would get not only 62.6% of the vote but 66% of the vote and that his strongest voting bloc was among 18-24-year-olds.

 Mousavi is not as well-supported as his fans or the U.S. or England, or Israel would have you believe.
-That is, depending on how you see it – either a delusion of people who cannot believe that anybody could sincerely prefer a non pro-western candidate – or an illusion designed to fool over-educated, well-intentioned do-gooders who still can’t get over the fact that the Iranians might not see things the way they do and might not share their intentions, hopes or dreams.
+That is, depending on how you see it – either a delusion of people who cannot believe that anybody could sincerely prefer a non-pro-western candidate – or an illusion designed to fool over-educated, well-intentioned do-gooders who still can’t get over the fact that the Iranians might not see things the way they do and might not share their intentions, hopes or dreams.

 But you don’t want to hear all that.

-Like Axl said in ‘Sorry’ – “It’s harder to live with the truth about you, than to live with the lies about me.”
+Like Axl said in ‘Sorry’ – “It’s harder to live with the truth about you than to live with the lies about me.”

 And so it goes.